 - Create a space for smokers outside the building and install outdoor, fire-safe ashtrays.
 This area should not be close to flower beds or potted plants as smokers may be tempted to put out their stubs in them.
 The mulch and soil used for potted plants may contain highly flammable material.

 - Put up signs intended for smokers, both inside and outside the building.
 These signs should indicate the areas where smoking is forbidden, direct smokers to the designated smoking areas, and forbid putting out stubs in the risk areas such as the flower beds surrounding the building.

 - If smoking is permitted in the building, make sure the smokers know the safety measures to follow in order to reduce the risks related to smoking products.
 For example, they should always put out their stubs in stable ashtrays that are designed for that purpose and never light a cigarette when getting ready for bed or feeling tired.

 4. Inform your tenants about the benefits of home insurance

 According to the Insurance Bureau of Canada, more than one third of tenants in Quebec don’t have home insurance.
 Some falsely believe that the building’s insurance will cover them in the event of damage to their property.
 Others think that their property is not valuable enough to insure, without considering civil liability coverage.

 If you haven’t already done so, you could include a clause in the lease inviting tenants to take out home insurance.
 Even if your tenants wouldn’t be legally obligated to take out home insurance under this clause, you will increase the likelihood of them doing so.
 In addition to covering their property and civil liability in a host of situations, the support of the tenant’s insurer could really help you out in the event of a major loss.

-Looking for Self-employed workers insurance?
+Looking for a landowners insurance?